TRSHBRD/Upgrade/README.md

 Finding different hinges, foot pads and springs to upgrade yourself, so that you may go out and find more.
 ```

 After this, we'll work on upgrading weapons, gun-play and exploration mechanics.
 I'll try to do my best updating project boards and stuff, but while I'm by myself, it may be a bit more of a .. weekly thing.

+<p>&nbsp;</p>
+<p>&nbsp;</p>
+<p>&nbsp;</p>
+<p>&nbsp;</p>

+# I will post the story, world building, art, maps etc etc here as well for the larger project as I go along.
+Stay here for both. :)

 Follow me, help me, shoot me a message.
 Whatever you'd like!
 It's public for now, however that will change eventually.